Effects of Traumatic Amputation on Partnerships - Patient Perspective

 Your limb loss was a traumatic life event, and it is important to understand how that trauma has a ripple effect on your partner.
 Keep the lines of communication open, even if what you need to say is something they may not want to hear.

 We have an article similar to this one that is for the partner of someone who has had an amputation.
-In addition, we will have more articles on how traumatic amputations can affect different types of relationships, including families, co-workers and friends.
-Be sure to subscribe to our blog using the blue box to the right to receive updates on when those articles are published.
+We have more articles on how traumatic amputations can affect different types of relationships, including families and friends.
 If you are an amputee or the partner of someone with an amputation who is struggling, please reach out to us – we may be able to help you and /or connect you to someone who can.
 And please comment below if you have any questions or have anything encouraging that you would like to share with your peers.